 - Yes, you may pay checked baggage service charges at curbside check-in by credit card.

 - Can I pay for my checked bag while checking in online for my flight?

 - When checking in at united.com, you can input your credit card information to cover your checked bag service charges.
 Your card will be charged immediately for the number of bags you designate at the time you check in online.
 If required, you may change the number of checked bags at the airport; however, bag charges paid online will not be refunded.

-- If I'm traveling on a MileagePlus award ticket, do I need to pay bag service charges when I travel in United Economy?
+- If I'm traveling in United Economy on a MileagePlus award ticket, do I need to pay bag service charges?

 - If I upgrade to a premium cabin, will I be charged checked bag service charges?

-- Whether you pay a checked bag service charge depends on what your status was at the time you dropped off your bags.
-If at the time you checked in your bags you were in the United Economy cabin for seating, then you would be charged for checking a bag.
-If you change from United Economy to premium cabin status before you drop off your bags, then you do not pay the charge.
+- Whether you pay a checked bag service charge depends on what your seating status was at the time when you dropped off your bags.
+If at the time when you checked in your bags you were confirmed in the United Economy cabin, then you would be charged for checking a bag.
+If you change from United Economy to a premium cabin before you drop off your bags, then you do not pay the charge.
 There is no refund for a charge paid if you check your bags in while still holding the status of United Economy and then later upgrade to United First.

 - How do checked bag service charges affect the carry-on policy?

-- The policy for checked bags does not impact the carry-on policy and customers are still allowed one carry-on bag that must not exceed 14 inches x 9 inches x 22 inches (23 x 35 x 56 cm) or 45 linear inches (114 cm) and one personal item.
+- The policy for checked bags does not impact the carry-on policy.
+Customers are still allowed one carry-on bag that must not exceed 14 inches x 9 inches x 22 inches (35 cm x 23 cm x 56 cm) or 45 linear inches (114 cm) and one personal item.
 View the Carry-on Baggage page for more information.

 - What if I am connecting onto a codeshare or Star Alliance® partner flight?